gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 Please see the [ATTENUATOR_FLASHING](ATTENUATOR_FLASHING.md) guide for details on compiling and/or uploading software to your Wireless Adapter controller.

+## Hardware Synchronization

+In order to view the state of the pack and control it remotely, the two devices must be physically connected and have been sychnronized via the built-in software.
+On the ESP32 are 2 on-board LED's which will show the current status.
+A red LED indicates the device is powered and should be accessible via WiFi.
+A blue LED indicates the device has successfully synchronized with the Proton Pack.

 ## Web UI

 When using the ESP32 controller for either the Attenuator or Wireless Adapter, a web-based user interface is available to view the state of your Proton Pack and Neutrona Wand, and to manage specific actions.
 The available sections are described below.